 "That wreck just tore him up, and he was just consumed with guilt over it," Paul Heyman remembers in Pillman’s Loose Cannon DVD.

-Brian Pillman went to WWF, in most part, due to Bischoff no longer trusting Brian’s word.
-He was used as an on-air personality for most of the year, with Jim Ross trying to push him into a commentary role, but Brian’s heart was in wrestling.
+In most part, Brian Pillman went to WWF due to Bischoff no longer trusting Brian’s word.
+He was used as an on-air personality for most of the year, with Jim Ross pushing him into a commentary role, but Brian’s heart was in wrestling.
 He rushed back from the injury, resulting in the need for more surgeries and an ever-growing dependency on painkillers.

 "I truly believe that Brian’s situation was that he was going to do this wrestling thing no matter what.
 And that’s what he did.
 No matter what.
 I can’t believe the pain.
 I can’t even fathom how much pain he was in on a daily basis," Jim Ross explained.